zdong1995/DOSP5615/Project3_file/README.md

 The neighborhood set M contains the nodeIds and IP addresses of the |M| nodes that are closest (according the proximity metric) to the local node.
 The neighborhood set is not normally used in routing messages; it is useful in maintaining locality properties.
 The leaf set L is the set of nodes with the |L|/2 numerically closest larger nodeIds, and the |L|/2 nodes with numerically closest smaller nodeIds, relative to the present node’s nodeId.
 The leaf set is used during the message routing, as described below.
 Typical values for |L| and |M| are 2^b or 2*2^b.

+### 3.2 Routing
+Given a message, the node first checks to see if the key falls within the range of nodeIds covered by its leaf set.
+If so, the message is forwarded directly to the destination node, namely the node in the leaf set whose nodeId is closest to the key (possibly the present node).

+If the key is not covered by the leaf set, then the routing table is used and the message is forwarded to a node that shares a common prefix with the key by at least one more digit.
+In certain cases, it is possible that the appropriate entry in the routing table is empty or the associated node is not reachable, in which case the message is forwarded to a node that shares a prefix with the key at least as long as the local node, and is numerically closer to the key than the present node’s id.
+Such a node must be in the leaf set unless the message has already arrived at the node with numerically closest nodeId.
+And, unless bjLj=2c adjacent nodes in the leaf set have failed simultaneously, at least one of those nodes must be live.

+This simple routing procedure always converges, because each step takes the message to a node that either (1) shares a longer prefix with the key than the local node, or
+(2) shares as long a prefix with, but is numerically closer to the key than the local node.
+It can be shown that the expected number of routing steps is log2^b N steps.